 The results of this study suggest that Dimetrodon and its immediate relatives had a hindlimb abducted to 30°, similar to a Savannah monitor lizard or Virginia opossum.
 This study and previous work also suggest they had a unique style of locomotion compared to all other tetrapods.
 Dimetrodon lacks true modern functional analogues, likely due to the huge temporal and phylogenetic distance separating early synapsids from modern tetrapods.
 Additionally, Aulacephalodon, a more derived synapsid, was estimated to have a similar to more sprawling posture than Dimetrodon.
 This indicates that locomotor transitions in synapsids followed a process of mosaic evolution, rather than a continuous gradient from sprawling to upright posture.

 Abbott, Caroline Patterson, "The Dimetrodon dilemma: Reassessing posture in sphenacodontians and related non-mammalian synapsids" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1425.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License